SCCapstone/BrickThrowers/README.md

 Collect items like chalices and flashlights!
 [![Screenshot-Item.png](https://i.postimg.cc/wTr2XyBp/Screenshot-Item.png)](https://postimg.cc/PPm1hqZ3)

 Move around in a submarine!
 [![image.png](https://i.postimg.cc/NMgjfkZ7/image.png)](https://postimg.cc/McFS9V6v)

+### Be bold!
+## Be _daring_!

 ## Download Instructions
 The latest release for the game is located on the right side of the repository under “Releases.”
 Download the latest release, which will come in a ZIP file.
 Unzip it and place it somewhere on your computer.
+Alternately, you may leave it in the Downloads folder.
 Run the game by executing the `Daredivers.exe` file.

 **Important:** This game is built for Windows only.
 It has *not* been built for other platforms.